-Note: Wayne, I would like to receive your regular free LinkedIn tips.
+- Subject line: LinkedIn Tip blog - Note: Wayne, I would like to receive your regular free LinkedIn tips.
 Mention "Passport to Employment" in your note.

 How effective is your LinkedIn profile to get more than a casual notice from employers and recruiters?
-Statistics are showing that recruiters are spending more time looking at your LinkedIn profile online, than in initially scanning your resume.
-Check yourself against these tips from Wayne Breitbarth, author or The Power Formula to LinkedIn Success, used by permission
+Statistics are showing that recruiters are spending more time looking at your LinkedIn profile online, than in initially scanning your resumé.
+Check yourself against these tips from Wayne Breitbarth, author of The Power Formula to LinkedIn Success, used by permission